 Burma’s military leadership famously locked down revered democracy leader Aung San Suu Kyi for about 20 years under house arrest for the crime of winning an election.
 It was two decades before they realized their mistake.

 In Pakistan, Benazir Bhutto, the elegant face of the pro-democracy movement, was terminated with extreme prejudice during a political campaign.
 Her longtime rival Gen. Pervez Musharraf is now in the dock facing murder charges.

 But Rwanda surely takes the Infamy Award for the most horrific and far-reaching political revenge in recent memory.
 It brought down the plane carrying Rwanda’s Hutu President Juvenal Habyarimana, setting in motion one of the world’s worst genocides.

-Olivia Ward has covered conflicts, politics and human rights from the former Soviet Union to the Middle East and South Asia, winning national and international awards.
+Olivia Ward has covered politics, conflicts and human rights from the former Soviet Union to the Middle East and United States, winning national and international awards.